newlifeoutlook

 What Can COPD Mean for Your Healthy Smile?

 There has been recent clinical research that suggests people with periodontal disease, or gum disease, may find the health of their gums is a risk factor for the severity of their chronic obstructive pulmonary disease (COPD) symptoms.
+Let's take a look at COPD and dental care.

-Bacteria present underneath the gums of people with periodontal disease may contribute to the amount of bacteria in the lungs, and the studies suggest treating the periodontal disease condition could perhaps improve the function of the lungs in people with COPD.
+Bacteria present underneath the gums of people with periodontal disease may contribute to the number of bacteria in the lungs, and the studies suggest treating the periodontal disease condition could perhaps improve the function of the lungs in people with COPD.

 Procedures such as a deep cleaning can remove active bacterial plaque in areas that brushing and flossing do not.
 Eliminating this bacteria on a professional level is the first step to managing the condition at home.

-Your dentist can determine whether or not you have gum disease based on a periodontal screening, as well as checking for risk factors including:
+Your dentist can determine whether or not you have gum disease based on a periodontal screening, as well as checking for risk factors, including:

-• Heavy tartar buildup
+• Heavy tartar buildup.

-• Gum recession
+• Gum recession.

-• Bleeding
+• Bleeding.

-• Swollen, discolored gums
+• Swollen, discolored gums.

-• Bad breath
+• Bad breath.

-• Bone loss visible on X-rays
+• Bone loss visible on X-rays.

 During a periodontal screening, the depth of the pocket around the teeth is measured, establishing a baseline reading for future assessments to be compared against.
 Thankfully, battling oral bacteria proactively can allow the presence of gum disease to be eliminated or even reversed.